Roberto Zoncu

 FourStack_C+Y.png

 As cell biologists and biochemists, we believe that one cannot truly understand a biological process unless some, or all, of its key features can be recreated in a test tube.
 This is especially true for lysosomal nutrient signaling, a process of remarkable complexity that involve the precise orchestration of multiple protein complexes, membrane trafficking steps, and metabolite transport rates, all in response to rapidly changing metabolic conditions.
-In order to progress toward the creation of a 'synthetic lysosome', we combine biochemical reconstitution of proteins and vesicles within in vitro systems that we characterize using advanced live microscopy (bulk and single molecule) (link).
-These systems are informed by structural insights (derived from X-ray crystallography and cryo-EM) that we developed through collaborative work, thus they take into account stoichiometric and topological constraints likely to occur in an intact cell (link and link).
+In order to progress toward the creation of a 'synthetic lysosome', we combine biochemical reconstitution of proteins and vesicles within in vitro systems that we characterize using advanced live microscopy (bulk and single molecule).
+These systems are informed by structural insights (derived from X-ray crystallography and cryo-EM) that we developed through collaborative work, thus they take into account stoichiometric and topological constraints likely to occur in an intact cell (article 1 and article 2).

 Selected Publications